ImperialCollegeLondon/rse_further_git_course/episodes/l2-04-colaborative-development.md

 > **Working on a branch, pushing the changes, and opening a PR** (Contributor's tasks):
 >
 > - Clone the Administrator's repository.
 > - Create a branch and work on the recipes you have been assigned.
 Practice the concepts learnt in previous episodes about making the changes locally and pushing those changes back to the remote repository.
-You can even try a [gitflow approach](https://nvie.com/posts/a-successful-git-branching-model/) if you feel ambitious!
 > - When ready, open a PR to the Administrator's repo and request their review.
 >
 > **Reviewing and Merging PRs** (Administrator's tasks):